 At The Practice at Maxwell Place, we believe in a proactive periodontal treatment that will eradicate existing infections and slow or eliminate the spread of new ones.
 Our practice has state-of-the-art medical equipment and professionals with many years of experience recognizing and treating periodontal disease in and around the Jersey City area.
 You can rest assured that we have the knowledge and skill necessary to keep your gums healthy and free of infection.

-If you notice any of the major symptoms of gum disease, such as red, swollen or bleeding gums, then call (877) 792-7979 and contact our Hoboken dental office!
+If you notice any of the major symptoms of gum disease, such as red, swollen or bleeding gums, then call 201-792-9400 and contact our Hoboken dental office!
 We serve patients in Jersey City, Hoboken, Hudson County, and the nearby areas.
+Or, you can fill out the form in our contact page for your one-on-one consultation with our talented dentists!